graniticio/granitic/doc/tutorial/004-data-capture.md

 1. Click on *Body* and set *Body content type* to <code>application/json</code>
 1. Enter the 'test JSON' below into the large grey text area
 1. Press <code>SEND</code>
-1. You should receive a JSON formatted response with an Id of 0 and see a log line similar to: <code>09/Oct/2017:14:11:15 Z INFO  [submitArtistLogic] New artist Another Artist</code>
+1. You should receive a JSON formatted response with an ID of 0 and see a log line similar to: <code>09/Oct/2017:14:11:15 Z INFO  [submitArtistLogic] New artist Another Artist</code>

 ### Test JSON